 THIOS: DESIGN SYSTEMS ON AGENT RAILS

-5 surfaces kept aligned by agents · 212 design tokens · 7 drift findings caught in the May audit · 1 designer
+6 surfaces kept aligned by agents · 212 design tokens · 6 sub-brands · 4 production sites · 1 designer

 Role Founder & Lead Designer